vmware-archive/phd-aws-cloudformation/README.md

-PHD Cloud Formation Script generator
+<h1> VMware has ended active development of this project, this repository will no longer be updated.</h1><br>PHD Cloud Formation Script generator

 Based on using the RHEL 6.4 AMI
 Sets up the cluster in a VPC and puts the servers in a placement group